15 of the best afternoon teas to try in Cornwall

 Located on the Duchy estate and looking out on to Restormel Castle this welcoming little café provides a relaxing atmosphere for an afternoon tea.
 Bringing together some of the best local suppliers, its afternoon tea includes Boddington’s jam and clotted cream from the neighbouring Trewithen Dairy.
 Unlimited coffee or tea comes as part of the afternoon tea package and visitors can add a glass of prosecco or Pimm’s for a total of £20.

 Cornish cream tea £5.95, afternoon tea £15.95, with prosseco/Pimm’s £20

 Set in a dramatic sea view location on the Lizard Peninsula, the luxury Mullion Cove Hotel provides a luxury afternoon tea to match.
 Describing itself as one of the most romantic hotels in Cornwall, it is unsurprising that afternoon teas are perfect for two people to share.
 A variety of sandwiches and scones (gluten free options available) are served with local jam and plenty of clotted cream alongside a selection of handpicked teas.
 Add two glasses of Polgoon to upgrade to a champagne afternoon tea.

-Afternoon tea for two £32, champagne afternoon tea for two £48
+Afternoon tea for two £19.95 per person, Champagne afternoon tea for two £26 per person.

 7. Idle Rocks, St Mawes